US Fulbright Logo

 Additional Information: Korean language proficiency is required, not only for the development of the proposed project, but also in order to settle in easily and communicate on a daily basis.
 Higher level proficiency may be necessary depending on the requirements of the proposed project.
 In particular, applicants who intend to conduct interviews as a major component of their research methodology should possess higher level proficiency (at minimum, intermediate proficiency but preferably advanced proficiency.)
 The use of translators to conduct research under Fulbright is discouraged.

-All applicants must show evidence of having language proficiency commensurate with the requirements of the proposed project, and the matter of project feasibility in relation to language proficiency should be thoroughly addressed in the Statement of Grant Purpose.
+The matter of project feasibility in relation to language proficiency should be thoroughly addressed in the Statement of Grant Purpose.
 In the Fulbright online application, applicants must include a Language Self-Evaluation and a Foreign Language Evaluation by a professional language instructor in relation to their language proficiency.

 Fulbright Proposal Types